Employee Retention Strategies | How to Keep Good Employees

 Job Indifference and The Surprise Resignation

-It’s very important to have strategies in place that prevent or at least identify the feeling of indifference and the chances of turnover, as these are crucial steps to increase employee retention and improve employee retention.
+It’s very important to have strategies in place that prevent or at least identify the feeling of indifference and the chances of turnover, as these are crucial steps to improve employee retention.
 A good starting point is to understand which employees perceive their jobs as meaningful, challenging, and rewarding.
+Employees often cited factors such as recognition and flexible schedules as important contributors to their job satisfaction.
 The Job Diagnostics Survey is one method of uncovering potential indifference or silent discontent amongst employees.

 The Final Word